 John F. Osborne.
-John F. Osborne, 68, has been a director of Amkor since August 2007.
+John F. Osborne, 69, has been a director of Amkor since August 2007.
 Since January 1998, Mr. Osborne has been President of Competitive Customer Support, an advisor to companies that manufacture integrated circuits or supply materials, equipment and services to the microelectronics industry.
 From 1988 to 1996, Mr. Osborne was a member of the executive staff of Lam Research, a supplier of wafer fabrication and equipment services to the semiconductor industry.
 At Lam, Mr. Osborne held the positions of Vice President of Strategic Development, Vice President of Quality and Vice President of Customer Support.
 Prior to joining Lam, Mr. Osborne held management positions at both Motorola, Inc. and Royal Philips Electronics from 1967 to 1985.
-Mr. Osborne serves on the Strategic Advisory Board of DuPont Electronic Technologies.
+Mr. Osborne served on the Strategic Advisory Board of DuPont Electronic Materials for six years and currently serves on the Executive Advisory Board of Brewer Science, a privately held chemical company.
 Mr. Osborne holds a degree in Metallurgical Engineering from the Colorado School of Mines.